Dynamic Content Overview

 How is dynamic content structured?

 For each answer combination that results in content, you can apply a filter question to narrow the relevant content further.
 A filter question is typically the first question asked.
-A good example of a filter question is asking the learner their preferred language.
+A good example of a filter question is asking the learner their preferred language in which to take their training, or if you are planning to use equivalent languages, your filter question might be whether or not they are a manager.
+Equivalent languages allow you to offer a content item in all available languages and the learner picks the language that best meets their needs at the time they launch it.
+You set equivalency as part of step three when editing the content associations.

 Dynamic content page